Oil Pulling: An ancient Ayurvedic treatment, or is it?

 Modern research methods:

 By taking human beings as aggregate groups and testing ideas and substances we find empirical evidence by the outcomes.
 In Ayurveda, seeing from the view of the individual, rules out any research template that fits the western research model of looking at a symptoms of disease, components or studying the particular pieces and then applying it to that group.
 It is opposite.
 This is also why Ayurveda is a much deeper and detailed science than modern medicine.
 There are far to many variables in an individual that makes them that individual to say that this technique or medicine works for everyone.
 Hence why “all” western medicines have huge amounts of side effects and don’t work for everyone.
 This is where all Western medicine falls apart.
-This is also why the western science keeps proving what it has stated before incorrect.
-Take soy for an example.
+This is also why the western science keeps proving correct what it has stated before as incorrect or vice vs. Take soy for an example.
 Although Western nutritional science is littered with many many more examples.
-Soy was said to be the healthiest and best for women’s and men’s hormones as Western scientific research had proved.
+Soy was said to be the healthiest and best for women’s and men’s hormones as Western scientific research had proved in the early 2000′s.
 Then just 7 years later, and after a huge amount of money was made on all kinds of soy protein products, it became the worst for both.
 Why?
-Modern research.
-Yet, many parts of the rest of the world continue to eat soy (as they always have, daily) with no health problems or hormone problems.
+Modern Western research.
+Many parts of the rest of the world continue to eat soy (as they always have, daily) with no health problems or hormone problems.
 How can that be?
 Think about it.
 What is the difference?… America and the excess, quantity, consumption, as well as the fear of mortality that is driving us.

 Try putting allopathic medicine to the test of Ayurvedic research and reasoning methodology and understanding and most of it falls flat on its face.
 Allopathic medicines deal only with superficial symptoms and do not deal with the underlying root problem which leaves that root problem to complicate into another disease and another pathway in time.
 All the drugs have a long list of side effects which is the imbalance that they create by taking them.